radiorabe/systemd-axia-alsa/README.md

 wrapper (`axiad.service`).
-Apart from being only a wrapper around the SysV-style init script, everything is bundled into one script (module loading, device node creation and the start of the three daemons), furthermore everything will be started with `root` privileges.
+Apart from being only a wrapper around the SysV-style init script, everything is bundled into one script (module loading, device node creation and the start of the three daemons), furthermore the daemons will all be started with _root_ privileges.

 These were the reasons and main motivations for re-creating the service start up in a more modern and flexible fashion.